Hearing Impairment

 Deafness and Hearing Loss Fact Sheet- National Dissemination Center for Children with Disabilities

-Help for Parents of Children with Hearing Loss- Hearing Loss Association of America
+Help for Parents of Children with Hearing Loss- Centers for Disease Control and Prevention (CDC)

 Intertribal Deaf Council